Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Humid Climates Year-Round

-If you live somewhere humid, use summer routine year-round.
-Focus on gel products and good sunscreen.
+If you live somewhere humid, use the summer routine year-round.
+Focus on gel products and strong sunscreen.

 Dry Climates Year-Round

-If you live somewhere dry, lean toward winter routine.
+If you live somewhere dry, lean toward the winter routine.
 Use richer moisturizers and face oil in all seasons.
+For more cold-weather tips, see our cold weather soap guide.

 Frequently Asked Questions